Starting a family can be both an exciting and challenging time. It’s normal to feel emotional and nervous about adjusting to life as a parent.

 If you or your family have concerns about your mental health speak to your GP, midwife, health visitor or other health professional involved in your care.
 They are able to advise whether we are the most appropriate service to help and can make a referral to our service if required.
 In some circumstances we are not always able to offer appointments to all women referred as a different service may be more suitable.

-When we receive a referral, we make contact with you either by phone or letter depending on the urgency of the referral.
+When we receive a referral from any source, we make contact with you either by phone or letter depending on the urgency of the referral.

 Where it is appropriate an initial appointment for assessment is offered.
-This can be face to face at a clinic or a telephone appointment depending on your needs.
+This can be face to face at a clinic or a video appointment depending on your needs.

 The assessment will be carried out by a member of the team who will discuss your mental health and what is important to you in your pregnancy or after you have had your baby.
 It is an opportunity to talk through your concerns.
 At the end of the assessment we will make a plan of care.
 If it is felt that you do not need our service, we will advise and explore alternative support.

-Some of the help and types of advice we may offer you include:
+Some of the interventions, help and types of advice we may offer you include:

 It’s up to you who attends your appointments.
 Some women prefer to be seen alone however we would welcome involvement from partners, carers or support networks at appointments.